LGhilotti/CLLPackage/README.md

 <!-- badges: start -->
 <!-- badges: end -->
-The goal of CLLPackage is to provide some alternative methods to estimate coefficient of a linear model.
+The goal of CLLPackage is to provide alternative methods to estimate coefficients of a linear model.
 The first method implemented is based on descend gradient approach and the second one is based on steepest gradient approach.
 In order to compute MSE on predictions obtained with a linear model, implementation of a k-fold cross-validation function both in sequential and in parallel way is available.

 ## Installation